How to Make Sourdough Pizza Dough (Easy Recipe)

 3. Pour the bread flour and salt into the wet ingredients.
 Mix until all of the dry ingredients have been incorporated.
 The dough will be sticky.

-4. Cover the dough with a tea towel or bowl cover (I like to use a reusable shower cap) and leave it to rest for at least 30 minutes.
+4. Cover the dough with the bowl cover or plastic wrap and leave it to rest for at least 30 minutes.

 You can store this pizza dough for up to 36 hours.

-13. One hour before you are ready to bake the Sourdough Pizza, carefully remove the sourdough pizza dough from its container (without disturbing all the bubbles) and place it on a generously floured workspace.
+1. One hour or so before you are ready to bake the Sourdough Pizza, carefully remove the sourdough pizza dough from its container (without disturbing all the bubbles) and place it on a generously floured workspace.
 I like to flour my hands to prevent the dough from sticking!

-14. Sprinkle the top of the dough with plenty of flour and cover the mounds with a tea towel.
+2. Sprinkle the top of the dough with plenty of flour and cover the mounds with a clean tea towel.

-15. Let the dough rest for at least 1 hour to come to room temperature, has puffed up slightly, and looks light and airy.
+3. Let the dough rest for at least 1 hour to come to room temperature, or until it has puffed up and looks light and airy.

 Cook: